CatherineNditu/UCI-Adult-Census-Income-/README.md

-# From Raw to Ready — Adult Census Income
+ # 📊 From Raw to Ready — Adult Census Income

-## 📌 Overview
-This project audits, cleans, and transforms the **UCI Adult Census Income dataset** into an analysis-ready format.
+This project demonstrates the full **data cleaning, transformation, and exploratory data analysis (EDA)** process using the **UCI Adult Census Income dataset**.
+The work was done entirely in **Python** with libraries such as **pandas, numpy, matplotlib, seaborn, and scikit-learn**.

-The aim is to uncover socio-economic patterns affecting income (`<=50K` vs `>50K`) and provide:
+The goal of this project was to transform raw census data into a clean, analysis-ready dataset and uncover socio-economic patterns related to income (<=50K vs >50K).

-- A clean dataset
-- An EDA report with insights
-- A reproducible processing pipeline
+---

+## 🔧 Key Steps
+1. **Data Cleaning** — handling missing values, duplicates, and inconsistent categories.
+2. **Exploratory Data Analysis (EDA)** — univariate, bivariate, and multivariate visualizations.
+3. **Feature Engineering** — transformations such as encoding, scaling, and binning.
+4. **Final Deliverables** — clean dataset (`adult_clean.csv`), insights, and reproducible pipeline.

 ---

 ## 📊 Dataset